shinkawa-shuan/mini-sisso/README.md

 The `so_method` parameter determines the core search approach.

 ##### 1. `so_method="exhaustive"` (Default)
 The classic SISSO approach.
-It uses iterative SIS and **exhaustive search** to find the optimal model.
+It uses iterative SIS and an **exhaustive search powered by Rust** to find the optimal model.
 Best for finding simple, interpretable models.

 ```python
 # Exhaustively search for models up to 3 terms